sekoyo/react-image-crop/README.md

 This isn't part of the library but there is an example over here [CodeSandbox Demo](https://codesandbox.io/s/react-image-crop-demo-with-react-hooks-y831o).

-Some things to note:

-- You can crop from an off-screen image if your image is sized down

-- You can scale down during conversion to reduce upload size (e.g. from a phone camera)

 ### How to correct image EXIF orientation/rotation?

 You might find that some images are rotated incorrectly.
 Unfortunately this is a browser wide issue not related to this library.
 You need to fix your image before passing it in.